valiton/k8s-terraform-blueprints/terraform/cloud-provider/stackit/base/README.md

-# Terraform AWS Base Module
+# Terraform STACKIT Base Module

 ## Overview
 This Terraform module sets up a STACKIT SKE cluster, providing a base for deploying workloads on STACKIT.
 It follows best practices to ensure security, scalability, and maintainability.